Fairbanks North Star Borough Court Records

 The Alaska Court System maintains an online case index called CourtView Public Access, which covers trial court cases statewide.
 To search for a Fairbanks North Star Borough case:

-2. Select the type of search—by case number, party name, or ticket/citation number.
+- Select the type of search — by case number, party name, or ticket/citation number.

 CourtView displays party names, case numbers, case type, and general disposition information.
-It does not display party addresses or Social Security numbers.
-Keep in mind that some case categories—including juvenile matters, adoptions, and mental commitments—are not available on CourtView.
+It does not show party addresses or Social Security numbers.
+Keep in mind that some case categories — including juvenile matters, adoptions, and mental commitments — are not available on CourtView.
 Cases resulting in acquittal or full dismissal are also removed from the public website under AS 22.35.030.

 Submitting a Records Request